 C. Restoration Cost-Share Agreements.
 NRCS has the authority to fund 75 percent of the total restoration costs for lands enrolled in a restoration cost-sharing agreement.
 The landowner provides the remaining 25 percent of the restoration costs.
 Where there is a direct benefit to migratory birds or other special trust resources that would not be included in the WRPO, we may use 1121-HR funds to fund the landowner's portion of the restoration costs, not to exceed 25 percent of the total restoration costs.

 3.19 Can the Service partner with USDA to acquire interests in WRP lands?
 We can participate with NRCS in coordinated acquisitions of WRP easements and fee title purchases where appropriate.
 Regional Partners for Fish and Wildlife coordinators work with Regional realty officers and refuge representatives to plan and implement coordinated land acquisitions proposed by State/Ecoregion Partners for Fish and Wildlife coordinators and local refuge managers.
 We conduct coordinated acquisitions in accordance with the Memorandum of Understanding, October 22, 1996, Regarding Coordination of Implementation of the Wetlands Reserve Program, and the October 16, 1996, Solicitor's memorandum on the same subject.

 For information on the content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this web page, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.